prometheuxresearch/docs/docs/api/04-rest-api.md

 ### `/config-info/set`
 This endpoint allows you to set a single key-value pair for configuration.
 It is useful for dynamically setting credentials such as database connection details or AWS access keys for S3 buckets.
-Refer to the [Prometheux Configuration Guide](../on-prem/03-configuring-prometheux.md) to review the available configuration properties.
+Refer to the [Configuration Reference](/getting-started/installation/on-cloud-premises/cluster#configuration-reference) to review the available configuration properties.

 - URL: `/config-info/set`